huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Higher Love
 - [ ] Baby Got Back

-#### In which movie does a teenage Tom Crusie dance to "Old Time Rock & Roll"?
+#### In which movie does a teenage Tom Cruise dance to "Old Time Rock & Roll"?

 - [ ] Edge of Tomorrow
 - [x] Risky Business